 The dance and musical performances are simply amazing.
 The camera captures them in an incomparable way, never seen before.
 Thereby, the visual effects are realistic and driving.
 After each performance one could be animated to applaud.

-THE DIRECTOR / MICHAEL GRACEY
+THE GREAT DIRECTOR / MICHAEL GRACEY

 The Australian filmmaker Michael Gracey makes his feature film directorial debut with The Greatest Showman, a story that, in the larger-than-life spirit of Barnum, bursts into a boldly imagined fictional realm, one full of infectious pop tunes, glam dances and a celebration of the transformative power of showmanship, love and self-belief.